downson-lang/downson/SPECIFICATION.md

 ## [Heading Text](alias "key-alias")
 ~~~~

 syntax instead.
 This, however, would greatly influence the *presentation layer* and, at the same time, would be too similar to the *primitive literal* syntax.
-These are the reasons, that made us to go with the invisible link syntax.
+These are the reasons, that made us go with the invisible link syntax.

 </details>